 Bortezomib can be given into a vein (IV, intravenous) or an injection under the skin (subcutaneous).
 The actual dose is based on your body size and the schedule is dependent on the type of cancer you have.

-Certain medications and foods, including green tea, ketoconazole, rifampin and St. John’s Wort, can interfere with blood levels of bortezomib.
-Make sure your provider is aware of all the medications, vitamins and supplements you are taking.
+Certain medications and foods, including green tea, ketoconazole, rifampin, and St. John’s Wort, can interfere with blood levels of bortezomib.
+Make sure your provider is aware of all the medications, vitamins, and supplements you are taking.

-Velcade may cause you to become fatigued, dizzy, pass out, or lower blood pressure when you move from a sitting down to standing position.
+Velcade may cause you to become fatigued, dizzy, pass out, or lower blood pressure when you move from a sitting down to a standing position.
 Contact your provider immediately, and do not drive or operate machinery if you experience any of these symptoms.

 Possible Side Effects

 There are a number of things you can do to manage the side effects of bortezomib.
-Talk to care team about these recommendations.
+Talk to your care team about these recommendations.
 They can help you decide what will work best for you.
 These are some of the most common or important side effects: